mathewgomas-alfred/mathewgomas.io/reference_manual/blending_modes/hsx.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Similar to lighten, but specific to tone.
 Checks whether the upper layer's pixel has a higher tone than the lower layer's pixel.
-If so, the intensity is increased, if not, the lower layer's tone is maintained.
+If so, the tone is increased, if not, the lower layer's tone is maintained.

 .. figure:: /images/blending_modes/Blending_modes_Increase_Intensity_Sample_image_with_dots.png
    :align: center